CodyMcCarty/UE-Snippets/AI.md

 ---
 Evaluator can be used to get some other actor from the world.
 Then that can be an input in a task.
 STQuckStart.
 Like Resolver from MVVM
 Has TreeStart, Stop, and Tick.
-Doens't run when needed, runs like begin play
+Doens't run when needed, runs like begin play.
+Evaluator - These have largely been phased out in favor of using Global Tasks.
+Global Tasks handle the same uses as Evaluators.
+[First 60 ST](https://dev.epicgames.com/community/learning/tutorials/lwnR/unreal-engine-your-first-60-minutes-with-statetree).

 ---
 How do I debug ST?